OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 * MPC, the "Make Project Creator" which is used to build OpenDDS itself and the majority of its included tests and examples

-* `CMake <https://cmake.org>`__, a build system that’s commonly used across the industry
+* `CMake <https://cmake.org>`__, a build system that's commonly used across the industry

-Even if you will eventually use some custom build system that’s not one of the two listed above, start by building an example OpenDDS application using one of the supported build systems and then migrate the code generator command lines, compiler options, etc., to the custom build system.
+Even if you will eventually use some custom build system that's not one of the two listed above, start by building an example OpenDDS application using one of the supported build systems and then migrate the code generator command lines, compiler options, etc., to the custom build system.

 The remainder of this section will assume MPC.
 For more details on using CMake, see the :doc:`/building/cmake`.